 The script’s dialogue is largely devoid of inspiration and barren of majesty in its jarringly casual, contemporary tone.
 Compare the dialogue of The Ten Commandments with the anachronistic conversational style of Exodus: Gods and Kings:

 TTC Moses: Lord, why do you not hear the cries of their children in the bondage of Egypt?

 TTC God: I have surely seen the affliction of my people which are in Egypt and I have heard their cry by reason of their taskmasters, for I know their sorrows.
 Therefore, I will send thee, Moses, unto Pharaoh, that thou mayest bring my people out of Egypt.

 E:G&K Moses: Nice of you to show up.
 Where have you been?

 TTC Moses: Thus saith the Lord God of Israel, Let my people go!

 TTC Pharaoh: The slaves are mine, their lives are mine.
 All that they own is mine.
 I do not know your God, nor will I let Israel go.

-E:G&K Moses: (something forgettably grumbled regarding Pharaoh either giving the Hebrew slaves full rights as Egyptian citizens or setting them
+E:G&K Moses: (something forgettably grumbled regarding Pharaoh either giving the Hebrew slaves full rights as Egyptian citizens or setting them free)

 E:G&K Pharaoh: From an economic standpoint alone, what you’re asking is problematic.